nezezime/projekt_homeAssistant/README.md

 ### Installation
 - install the gSOAP library, mysql C++ JDBC connector, gRPC and protocol buffers.
 The links are provided above, all the libraries have been successfully installed on a Fedora Workstation 28 system
 - WSDL file which is used to specify the SOAP webservices is located in lib/wsdl.
-Should the gSOAP installation be successful webserviced can be compiled using the *make* in the webserviced folder
+Should the gSOAP installation be successful webserviced can be compiled using *make* in the webserviced folder
 - install NodeJS on the server.
 Additional node modules can be installed using the NPM (node package manager).
 Use the *npm install + packagename* command:
   - strong-soap
   - express